Ming Style Furniture

 Podcast – The First IKEA – Chinese Ming Furniture

 Anyone manufacturing furniture today should be in awe of the Ming Dynasty and what they accomplished in their furniture craftsmanship.
-They were master furniture makers; many of their furniture pieces are still used today in households worldwide.
+They were master furniture makers; many pieces are still used today in households worldwide.

-Here are some of our top 10 facts about Ming-style Chinese furniture that everyone should understand.
+Here are some top 10 facts about Ming-style Chinese furniture that everyone should understand.

 1. – Ming Furniture Can Hold Hefty Loads

-Ming furniture was crafted to support some hefty loads; the Ming craftsmen could do this with minimal materials.
-The Ming furniture craftsmen’s understood the furniture needed to withstand anything that was put on it, like a heavily carved stone bust or vase.
+Ming furniture was crafted to support hefty loads; the Ming craftsmen could do this with minimal materials.
+The Ming furniture craftsmen understood the furniture needed to withstand anything that was put on it, like a heavily carved stone bust or vase.

-This is why even today, many Ming Chinese furniture antiques are in excellent condition.
-The Ming furniture can support a heavy load along with hundreds of years of wear and tear; the Ming furniture craftsmen built furniture to last.
+This is why even today, many Ming Chinese antique furniture pieces are in excellent condition.
+The Ming furniture can support a heavy load with hundreds of years of wear and tear; the Ming furniture craftsmen built furniture to last.

-The Ming furniture craftsmen understood the importance of trends and making furniture that people wanted in their homes.
-An example of this is the Ming furniture craftsmen who produced a lot of narrow rectangular tables.
+The Ming furniture craftsmen understood the importance of trends and making furniture people wanted in their homes.
+An example is the Ming furniture craftsmen, who produced many narrow rectangular tables.
 These tables are very stable, and ancient records show that Ming households used many long rectangular tables.

-The Ming furniture craftsmen understood an important principle – people want to buy something they like, can use, and that is trend-worthy.
+The Ming furniture craftsmen understood a vital principle – people want to buy something they like, can use, and that is trend-worthy.
 These narrow rectangular tables show that these Ming furniture craftsmen understood the importance of producing something people wanted and could use.

 Ming Style Stools